About Us

 Who supports Adelaide UNESCO City of Music?

-Adelaide City of Music is an independant, not for profit organisation, currently supported by the State Government, the City of Adelaide and the Adelaide Festival Centre.
+Adelaide City of Music is an independent, not-for-profit organisation, jointly funded by the State Government via the Music Development Office and Arts South Australia, the City of Adelaide, and the Adelaide Festival Centre.

 Who are the other UNESCO Cities of Music across the world?